 Our goal is to provide comprehensive, timely and accurate information.
 This publication contains references and pointers to information kept or provided by other organisations.
 We therefore cannot guarantee their accuracy.
 It is our policy to correct any errors brought to our attention.
 Comments and suggestions are always welcome.
-Note that this document is not a replacement for seeking legal advice should that be necessary.
+Note that this document is for guidance only and is not a replacement for seeking legal advice should that be necessary.